vmware-archive/apps-spring-cloud-services-code/lab-instructions/spring-cloud-netflix-client-side-load-balancer/spring-cloud-services.md

 In this case, we don't need to explicitly include Ribbon support in the `pom.xml`.
 Ribbon support is pulled in through transitive dependencies (dependencies of the dependencies we have already defined).

 1) Review the the following file: `$SPRING_CLOUD_SERVICES_LABS_HOME/greeting-ribbon/src/main/java/io/pivotal/greeting/GreetingController.java`.
 Notice the `loadBalancerClient`.
-It is a client side load balancer (ribbon).
+It is a client side load balancer (Ribbon).
 Review the `fetchFortuneServiceUrl()` method.
 Ribbon is integrated with Eureka so that it can discover services as well.
 Notice how the `loadBalancerClient` chooses a service instance by name.

 ```java
 @Controller